jaf7/big-O-intro/README.md

 ## Demo

-[Heroku app](https://mpld3-growth-complexity-demo.herokuapp.com) - Single dyno: first request needs a couple of seconds to spin up.
-N.B.
-Mobile (< ~480px width) presentation is less complete.
+[Heroku app](https://mpld3-growth-complexity-demo.herokuapp.com) is here.
+Thanks for checking it out!
+Any feedback is welcome.

 ## Built Using